rmrsk/EBGeometry/Docs/Sphinx/source/ImplemBVH.rst

 For the full API, see `the doxygen API <doxygen/html/namespaceBVH.html>`__.
 There are two types of BVHs supported.

-*  **Direct BVHs** where the nodes are stored in build order and contain references to their children, and the leaf holds primitives.
+*  **Full BVHs** where the nodes are stored in build order and contain references to their children.
 *  **Compact BVHs** where the nodes are stored in depth-first order and contain index offsets to children and primitives.

-The direct BVH is encapsulated by a class
+The full BVH is encapsulated by a class

 .. code-block:: c++